michaelmho/anime_expert_bot/README.md

         "CLIENT_ID": ""
 }
 ```
-The value for each key can be found in your twitter developer account
+* Find the api key in your twitter developer account...